VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/notifications.md

 ### Toasts

-If you want to display push notifications for a specific module, when initializing the `useNotifications` method, you need to pass an argument to it, which is the type of push notification supported by this module.
+When displaying push notifications for a specific module, you need to pass an argument to the `useNotifications` method, specifying the type of push notification supported by this module:

-`moduleNotifications` - array of notifications for a specific module.

-The most basic usage looks like this:

 ```typescript linenums="1"
 import { watch } from "vue";